Why Zeolite for Horses: Protection against Toxic Contaminants in Feed

 3. Pesticides

-Effects: Chronic poisoning, nerve damage, hormonal imbalances, increased risk of cancer.
+Effects: Chronic poisoning, nerve damage, hormonal imbalances, increased cancer risk.

 Effects: Kidney damage, neurological problems, poisoning, reduced performance.